-The Corporation has three wholly-owned subsidiaries, CES Operations Ltd., the Partnership, and the General Partner and AES Holdco, a Delaware limited liability company of which CES Operations Ltd. is the sole shareholder, and AES, a Delaware limited liability company of which AES Holdco is the sole shareholder, to facilitate the Corporation's operational expansion strategy in the United States.
-During the year ended December 31, 2010, AES contributed approximately 44% of the Corporation's consolidated annual revenue.
-As a result of the Champion Acquisition, FMI Acquisition and organic growth, the share of CES consolidated annual revenue generated by United States operations is expected to rise in 2011.
+The Corporation has several wholly-owned subsidiaries, in Canada it has CES Operations Ltd., the Partnership, and the General Partner and in the US it has AES Holdco, a Delaware limited liability company of which CES Operations Ltd. is the sole shareholder, and AES, a Delaware limited liability company of which AES Holdco is the sole shareholder.
+During the year ended December 31, 2011, AES contributed approximately 54% of the Corporation's consolidated annual revenue.
+As a result of the US Acquisitions and organic growth from those platforms, the share of CESTC consolidated annual revenue generated by United States operations is expected to rise in 2012.